PitonCMS/Session/README.md

 }
 ```

-Then run `composer install`.
 This will download the files and register the class with the composer autoloader.

 ### Or Just the Files, Please
 If you do not use Composer, download this project and unzip.
 The only file you need is `src/Session/SessionHandler.php`.
 Place that file in your project and be sure to include it in your startup script.